Northwestern Law School Acceptance Rate

 The legal community is aware that Northwestern prefers candidates with business experience who have already demonstrated their potential for success in the workforce.
 Even if a student’s LSAT or GPA is not particularly strong for a Northwestern applicant, a strong business background or other professional experience may help them stand out.

 Additionally, candidates might want to benefit from Northwestern’s special candidate interviewing program.
 Anyone interested in doing so has the chance to speak with alumni or admissions officials at Northwestern.
-The interviewing process should be utilized by anyone with strong interpersonal skills because most candidates believe it gives your chances a boost.
+Most candidates believe it gives your chances a boost.